 We start with a piece of mine called The Dove.
 It’s a slow melodic piece, and builds up and up.
 It’s a kind of haunting piece – great for the saxophone.
 Zakir Bhai loves it.
 We try to take a fresh approach to our playing in every concert.
 There’s the mood of the moment, the audience, the ambience of the hall.
 I sit at the piano with a blank mind and the sound of the notes leads to the next note, then the next and the next.

 Is the love of jazz growing in India?

 There were rumours – oh, jazz is dying.
 It is slowly on the decline, nobody is listening to it now.
 But I interact with a lot of youngsters because of my son Gino, who is an excellent drummer, and his bunch of friends – inspired by him – are all getting into jazz in a serious way.
 That tribe is now growing and Gino tells me, “Dad, they want jazz in the clubs today.”

 I don’t know if there’s a revival.
 It looks like it.
 But the youngsters are more into dance and visual-related material.
 They want something to motivate them to get on the floor and dance.

 The composer C Ramachandra introduced so many new sounds in film music from the early 1950s.
 Did you know him?

 C Ramchandra!
 He was my Dad’s friend.
+I remember he came to Darjeeling on a holiday and my Dad brought him home.
+Dad told us he was a very famous music director.
 Nice guy.
 And then I heard some of his music and I would say, “He’s aping the West, Latin rhythms, and phrases from different songs.”
 It was full of all that.
 Now we call it Bollywood, but film music still apes a lot from Western music.
 I guess it’s all part of the universality of musical forms across the globe.
 The West apes the East and vice-versa, the North and South [India] ape too – it’s one big happy family.